Intellectual Property Expert Witness

 Patent Infringement Litigation

-In patent infringement litigation, plaintiffs are entitled to lost profits damages or, alternatively, no less than a reasonable royalty.
+In patent litigation, plaintiffs are entitled to lost profits damages or, alternatively, no less than a reasonable royalty.
 The amounts of such damages can vary enormously based on the specific facts of each case.

 To quantify these damages, Rogers DVS may conduct a thorough analysis of the widely accepted Panduit and/or Georgia-Pacific factors.
 In addition, the Entire Market Value Rule may need to be considered.